-In the wild, primates live in large social groups
+Primates have complex social structures.
+In the wild, they usually live in large social groups

-Newborn primates are often forcibly removed from their mothers shortly after birth
+Infant primates are often forcibly taken from their mothers for the pet trade

-Since 1990, approximately 300 people have been injured by primates kept as exotic pets
+Since 1990, approximately 300 people have been injured by primates kept as pets

 Help us end the cruel primate pet trade

-Although the federal Animal Welfare Act provides some protection for non-human primates, it does not protect those animals in private homes.
-Although some states already prohibit the private possession of some or all primate species, other states fail to provide adequate protection, if any at all, for primates.
+Although the federal Animal Welfare Act provides some protection for primates, it does not protect animals in private homes.
+While some states already prohibit the private possession of some or all primate species, other states fail to provide any protections for “pet” primates.